 Archive for the ‘Opinion’ Category

-The Bangor Daily News published an opinion piece by University of Maine first-year student Grace Marshall, who is studying English.
-Marshall’s article is titled “If they’re terminal, let Mainers choose how they die.”
+The Bangor Daily News published an opinion piece by fourth-year University of Maine student Liam Nee, who is studying journalism and political science.
+Nee’s article is titled “What’s in it for a recent college graduate to stay in Maine?”

-The Bangor Daily News published the third article in a yearlong series by Sandra Butler, a professor of social work at the University of Maine, and Luisa Deprez, a professor and department chair of sociology and women and gender studies at the University of Southern Maine.
-“Without Medicaid, what will happen to this Portland man?,” is the pair’s latest article to tell the story of a Mainer struggling economically.
+The Bangor Daily News published the seventh article in a yearlong series by Sandra Butler, a professor of social work at the University of Maine, and Luisa Deprez, a professor and department chair of sociology and women and gender studies at the University of Southern Maine.
+“How a Milo man is raising grandson after the death of wife, loss of income” is the pair’s latest column to share stories of Mainers struggling in today’s economy.

 Amy Fried, a political science professor at the University of Maine, co-wrote an opinion piece with Rep. Jan Schakowsky of Illinois.
 The piece, titled “Affordable Care Act — Women’s history in the making,” was published by Huffington Post.

 The Bangor Daily News carried an op-ed coauthored by University of Maine student Samantha Perez.
 She and other members of Divest UMaine have encouraged the Investment Committee of the University of Maine System Board of Trustees to stop investing endowment funds in the fossil fuel industry.